Buying This Woodland (Scotland)

 - Full name (including middle names), address, phone number and date of birth of all legal purchasers

-At this point, the woodland will be taken off the market and marked as sold on our website.
-We will not accept any other offers.
+Once we are satisfied you have met the criteria above, the woodland be taken off the market and marked as sold on our website.
+We will not then accept any other offer.

 Scotland has a different legal and conveyancing system from England and Wales.
 If purchasing a woodland in Scotland you will need a Scottish solicitor.

 We have a list of solicitors who are experienced in woodland conveyancing.
 Please visit the Recommended Solicitors page of this website.
 A solicitor should charge between £600 and £900 (excluding VAT) for this work, and we recommend that you agree a fixed fee in advance.
 Other costs include recording the land registry title (£20 - £40 for woodlands up to £80,000).
 Search fees can vary from £50 to £150.
 Stamp duty only applies to woodland purchases in excess of £150,000.
 We suggest you ask your solicitor to include these items in any estimate.

 The Conveyancing Process

 We ask all buyers to maintain regular contact with their solicitors to keep the process moving and ensure a reasonably fast turnaround of documents.
 As part of the process you will be obliged to verify your identity and source of funding, and we may use a regulated third party to carry out online identity checks based on the information you provide us.

 Under Scottish law, the contract is generally concluded and legally binding once the initial offer has been accepted by the seller.
 The contract is normally formed by letters (missives) which are sent between the solicitors acting for both parties.
 Once all the terms of the contract are agreed, the missives are said to be concluded, and there is then a binding contract for the sale of the property.